Jonathan India Player Props: Reds vs. Cubs

 Jonathan India At The Plate (2022)

-- He took the pitcher deep in 9.7% of his games last season (103 in all), leaving the ballpark in 2.3% of his trips to home plate.

-- India picked up an RBI in 28.2% of his games last season (29 of 103), with more than one RBI in nine of those contests (8.7%).
-He had three or more RBIs in two games.
+- India picked up an RBI in 28.2% of his 103 games last season, with two or more RBIs in 8.7% of those contests (nine).
+He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.